DevExpress/devextreme-documentation/concepts/Common/Integration Guides/10 Create a DevExtreme application with Gatsby/10 Create a DevExtreme application with Gatsby.md

 ## 4. Add DevExtreme to the application

-We're ready to add a DevExtreme Data Grid to our application.
+We're ready to add a [DevExtreme DataGrid](/api-reference/10%20UI%20Components/dxDataGrid '/Documentation/ApiReference/UI_Components/dxDataGrid/') to our application.
 First, add DevExtreme to your project dependencies:

     <!--tab: package.json-->
     "dependencies": {